top of page

 In The Chosen, Simon's wife is named Eden.

-Did Simon Peter and Eden have a child?
+Did Simon Peter and Eden have a child in the Bible?

 In the Bible, we are not told if Simon Peter and his wife had a child.
 However, it is very likely that they would have, since having children was expected for married couples at that time.